BGforgeNet/handle-charsets/README.md

           split_console: true
 ```

 By default, the files will be pushed into the repository.

 Alternatively, you can disable `commit` and only run the action during packaging.
+However, note that Project Infinity requires repository source code to match package contents.

 ### Options